catamphetamine/serverless-functions/README-AWS.md

 }
 ```

-Create a new role for running Lambdas and attach an appropriate policy to it (e.g. `AWSLambdaFullAccess`).
+Create a new role for running Lambdas.
+When done via GUI it must be created for "API Gateway" service explicitly in order to get the correct "Trust Relationships" (`Service: lambda.amazonaws.com`).
+Attach an appropriate policy to this new role (e.g. `AWSLambdaFullAccess`).

 Create a new role for deploying Lambdas and attach the following JSON policy to it: